SimplyLucKey/EDA-Oil-Price-and-Rig-Count/README.md

-# Price-of-Oil
+# Case Study: Oil Price and Rig count
 Analysis that looks into oil price and relationships with active drilling rigs utilizing interactive plots and features.

 There are plenty of data on oil productions and price of oil in attempt to explain the oil price fluctuations.
-Instead of trying to predict oil prices, I'm going to look into how oil prices and number of active drilling rigs affect one another, if at all.
+Instead of trying to predict oil prices, I'm going to look into how oil prices and number of active drilling rigs affect one another.
+Theoretically the number of active drill rigs should somewhat dictate the oil prices with a lag.
+The case study explores both variables and determines if the hypothesis is true, and if there is any relationships.

 Crude oil has to come from somewhere.
 Drilling rigs are an extremely good indication for how well an operator (oil company) is performing financially.
 The more rigs the operators have active, the more they plan to drill and produce, and vice versa.